SimiaCryptus/intellij-aicoder/docs/feature_roadmap.md

 # resources\sources\kt\com\github\simiacryptus\aicoder\ui\EditorMenu.kt

 Developing a feature for a software project, especially one that integrates with complex platforms like IntelliJ IDEA (as suggested by the provided code snippet), requires careful planning and execution.
-Below is a structured roadmap to guide the development of a new feature for the `com.github.simiacryptus.aicoder.ui` package, focusing on enhancing the editor menu with additional actions based on user settings.
+Below is a structured roadmap to guide the development of a new feature for the `com.simiacryptus.aicoder.ui` package, focusing on enhancing the editor menu with additional actions based on user settings.

 #### Phase 1: Requirements Gathering and Analysis